cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 At about 21:45 Mr. Fender arrives at the scene.
 He is not seen entering the building through the front entrance, he just seems to appear.
-He arrives at the main exhibition rooms through the tract leading to the restrooms, the small kitchen and the back-office.
+He arrives at the main exhibition rooms through the tract leading to the restrooms, the small kitchen, and the back-office.
 This is due to the fact that he has been waiting for the meeting in a small meeting room leading to the vault of the gallery.
 The suitcase containing the item is securely stored inside the vault until right before the transaction